nikp06/nikp06.github.io/content/posts/2023-03-10-simple-workflow-aws-cdk.md

 postinfo = true
 +++

-The automation of cloud infrastructure through code (also called Infrastructure as Code or IaC) can be a real game-changer for your use cases, however small and simple they might be.
-IaC let's you write code to define and manage your infrastructure, version control it, and deploy it as needed in a robust and repeatable way.
-One of the popular IaC frameworks is the AWS Cloud Development Kit (CDK), which allows developers to define infrastructure using familiar programming languages such as Python, TypeScript, and Java.
+The automation of cloud infrastructure unsing infrastructure as code (IaC) is inevitable for your use cases.
+It lets you define and manage your cloud resources, version control and deploy them as needed in a robust and repeatable way.
+One of the popular IaC frameworks is the AWS Cloud Development Kit (CDK).
+It allows you to define infrastructure using Python, TypeScript, and Java.

 In this blog post, I will show you how to create AWS resources using Python CDK as an IaC framework.
 I will use CDK to define a simple workflow that demonstrates the creation of several AWS resources:
 - An S3 bucket with an event trigger